-The Fergus Falls campus has college owned and operated student housing options available.
-Our campus offers two housing options, with a total of 38 apartment-style housing units with College Manor housing four students and Williams Hillside housing three students per unit.
-All apartments are furnished with living room, dining room and bedroom furniture.
-The college recommends on-campus living as a positive collegiate experience.
-These housing facilities are substance free, including alcohol and tobacco, regardless of the age of residents.
+The Fergus Falls campus is one of only a few community college campuses in Minnesota with on-campus housing.
+Our campus offers two housing options, the College Manor and Williams Hillside.
+Both housing options are apartment style and offer single bedrooms.
+Each apartments is furnished with living room, dining room, and bedroom furniture.
+All apartments on the Fergus Falls campus are substance free, including alcohol and tobacco, regardless of the age of residents.
+More information about on-campus housing options in Fergus Falls can be found online: www.minnesota.edu/fergusfallshousing.